Kasai-Rinkai Park (Kasai Seaside Park)

 Pacific bluefin tuna

-A "Park Train " is served in the park, shows you around the park about 3.1km with a 25-min ride, will be a good attraction for kids.
-Also, taking this train helps people to avoid walking much to look around in this large park.
+A "Park Train " runs in the park about 3.1km with a 25-min ride to show around the area, which will be an attraction for kids.
+Taking this train also helps you only a little walk to look around in this large park.

 To prevent the spread of the new coronavirus infection, the Park Train has been not available.
 (As of March 20th 2021)